JDoornink/NET5.0-CICD-Example/README.md

 # CICD-Example (GITHUB Actions, Azure DevOps)

 ##Introduction
-.Net Core application demonstrating CI/CD build out of a simple .NET 5.0 MVC project for both AzDO and GitHub Actions using Helm charts and Azure Kubernetes Service.
+.Net 5.0 simple application demonstrating CI/CD build out for both AzDO and GitHub Actions using Helm charts and Azure Kubernetes Service for multiple environments.

 ## NOTE:
 DEMONSTRATION PURPOSES ONLY - Cloud resources do not exist